How to Price Raffle Tickets: Strategies for Maximum Revenue

 Raffle tickets often range from $1 to $20 per ticket depending on:

-- Prize value – A $100 gift card might support $5 tickets; a $5,000 vacation might support $25–$50 tickets
+- Prize value: A $100 gift card might support $5 tickets; a $5,000 vacation might support $25 to $50 tickets

-- Audience – School fundraisers often use $1–$5; galas may use $10–$20
+- Audience: School fundraisers often use $1 to $5; galas may use $10 to $20

-- Event format – Casual events favor lower prices; formal events can support higher
+- Event format: Casual events favor lower prices; formal events can support higher

 A simple pricing formula